usmankhalid98/cloud-resume/README.md

 ## Overview

-Link to the website (https://usmankhalid.co.uk)
+Link to the website: https://usmankhalid.co.uk

 The Cloud Resume Challenge is a project designed to showcase my skills in cloud technologies.
 This project involves creating a serverless website that tracks and displays the number of visits using AWS services.
 Below is the Architectural Diagram of my cloud resume challenge.